insolar/docs/docs/source/ledger-nano.rst

    .. _enter_key_number:

 #.
 If required, enter the key number.
 You can hold several private keys for several Insolar Wallets on your Ledger Nano.
-Every key stored in the device has a number.
+Every key stored on the device has a number.
 By default, the number of the first key is ``0``.

    .. important:: Remember the number of this private key.
 You are required to specify it upon every login to use a particular Insolar Wallet.